 Visiting the Pittsburgh area soon?
 Book your trip now!

 - Recommended Hotel: Wyndham Grand: Read Our Review | Book now

 - Other Hotels: Compare hotel prices | Research hotels | Book a hotel

 - Get your Pittsburgh guidebook

 *The above contains affiliate links.
 Booking through these links helps keep the lights on here at no cost to you.
 Thank you for supporting UncoveringPA.

 If I had one criticism of Bicycle Heaven, it would be that a little more organization and signage would have been nice.
 In many cases, the only signs on the bikes were the price tag that often listed the date and model of bike, but said nothing of its importance or history.
-However, given that the museum is free and is one man’s impressive collection, I can forgive this minor oversight.
+However, given that Bicycle Heaven admission is free and is one man’s impressive collection, I can forgive this minor oversight.